 Part of the reason to use an email autoresponder is time optimization.
 Setting up an automation should not be rocket science, and the software you select needs to fit your needs, but also your skill level.
 You might find a platform with incredibly powerful functionalities – but can you set them up easily?
 How intuitive and simple to use is its interface?

-You have to choose something you are comfortable using and strike a balance between that and how well the automation capabilities can help you reach your goals.
+Choose a platform that matches your skill level and strike a balance between that and how well the automation capabilities can help you reach your goals.

 Integration with other marketing tools